pymor/pymor/docs/source/tutorial_projection.rst

 Offline/Online Decomposition
 ----------------------------

 There is one issue however.
-Our ROM has lost the parametrization as we only assembled the reduced order system for a specific set of
+Our ROM has lost the parametrization since we have assembled the reduced-order system for a specific set of
 |parameter values|:

 .. jupyter-execute::